Hierarchy API

 Following operations are provided by Hawksearch hierarchy API:

-- Upsert to add new or update existing hierarchies
+- Upsert to add new or update existing hierarchies.

-- RebuildMapping to initiate hierarchy mapping
+- RebuildMapping to initiate hierarchy mapping.

-- DeleteAllHierarchyItems to remove all hierarchies
+- DeleteAllHierarchyItems to remove all hierarchy objects.

 General Notes: